Why Does My Forehead Twitch? | Unraveling the Mystery

 Acupuncture and Massage

-• Therapeutic Massage – Focused forehead and scalp massage can release chronic muscle tightness.
+• Therapeutic Massage – Focused forehead, scalp, jaw, and neck massage can release chronic muscle tightness and may reduce stress-related tension.

 Biofeedback and Mind-Body Techniques

-• EMG Biofeedback tools teach you to consciously reduce muscle activity.
+• EMG Biofeedback – In some settings, EMG biofeedback tools teach people to consciously reduce muscle activity and recognize tension patterns.

-• Mindfulness-Based Stress Reduction (MBSR) courses build resilience against stress-induced spasms.
+• Mindfulness-Based Stress Reduction (MBSR) – Structured mindfulness practices may build resilience against stress-induced muscle tension and twitching.

 Seeking Professional Help